eclipse/kiso-testing/docs/advanced_usage/advanced_tests.rst

             Here, the test pass at the 3rd attempt out of 5.
 The setup and tearDown methods are called for each attempt.
             """
-            logging.info(
-                f"--------------- RUN: {self.test_suite_id}, {self.test_case_id} ---------------"
-            )
             self.assertTrue(next(side_effect))
             logging.info(f"I HAVE RUN 0.1.1 for variant {self.variant}!")

         @pykiso.retry_test_case(max_try=3, stability_test=True)
         def tearDown(self):
             """Hook method from unittest in order to execute code after the test case ran.

-            In this case the default tearDown method is overridden, allowing us to apply the retry_test_case's decorator.
-The syntax super() access to the BasicTest and we will run the default tearDown().
+            In this case the default tearDown method is implemented, allowing us to apply the retry_test_case's decorator.

             The retry_test_case has stability test activated, so the tearDown method will be run 3 times.